Unlisted Deals:

 GFCL EV Products Limited

-GFCL EV Products Limited Consolidated Balance Sheet (Rs in Lakhs)
+GFCL EV Products Limited Consolidated Balance Sheet (Rs. in Crores)

 Particulars